HoraceShmorace/jquery-track-viewability/README.md

 ```

 ## Arguments
-- **next** {*Number* || *false*} Required.
+- **next** {*Function* || *false*} Required.
 Either a callback function to execute for each element, or *false*, which will stop an element from having its viewability tracked.
 When the callback is called, it receives one argument (an Object) with the following properties:
   - **viewableArea** {*Number*} In pixels
   - **viewableAreaPercentage** {*Number*} Between 0  -100
   - **viewableWidth** {*Number*} In pixels